PlatyPew/GCTF-challenges/Time to Crypt/README.md

 She did not fully understand that 'OT' in 'OTP' stands for 'One-Time'

 ## Setup Guide
-Compile `OTP.java` and run in generate directory
+Compile `OTP.java` and run in generate directory (I have no idea how to javac packages)

 ## Distribution
 Java Source Code